The death of Maine’s greatest legend, Chamberlain

 On Thursday, Feb.
 26, while Joshua Chamberlain lie in repose upon his bed, a chimney fire threatened the home.
 Fortunately, “the blaze was extinguished” by Portland’s hose and ladder companies.

-The next morning, Chamberlain’s coffin — draped in the American Flag — was borne by six sergeants of the Maine Militia to City Hall to lie in state.
-The milelong military cortege travelled over Washington Avenue, Tukey’s Bridge and down Congress Street.
+The next morning, Chamberlain’s coffin — draped in the American flag — was borne by six sergeants of the Maine Militia to City Hall to lie in state.
+The milelong military cortege traveled over Washington Avenue, Tukey’s Bridge and down Congress Street.

 Over 2,000 people attended the services, with many state and local dignitaries present.
 As more than 5,000 lined the sidewalk, selections of music were played “upon the Portland Municipal organ.”